AlcoholRehabHelp Logo

 What are the Symptoms of Alcoholic Liver Cirrhosis?

 Alcoholic liver cirrhosis is a chronic liver disease.
-People with the condition usually do not present any symptoms during the early stages.
+People with the condition usually don’t present symptoms during the early stages.

 • Jaundice (yellow discoloration of the eyes and skin)